 These shrimp cocktail appetizers are fast and easy to make.
 If you use a store-bought jar of cocktail sauce then it will only take you five minutes to poach the shrimp.
 You will have plenty of time left to get ready for your party.

 With Thanksgiving over and Christmas very near it has been a busy, hectic time at our house and I have been thinking of fast, easy appetizers to serve guests.
 These shrimp cocktail appetizers are perfect!

-I am planing a special event that I need to include three nice appetizers.
-I recently posted my Goat Cheese-Red Sweet Peppers Bruschetta and the Pear Paste with blue cheese which are on the list and these little shrimp cocktails will complete the list.
+I am planning a special event that I need to include three nice appetizers.
+I recently posted my Goat Cheese-Sweet Red Peppers Bruschetta and the Pear Paste with blue cheese which are on the list and these little shrimp cocktails will complete the list.

 Recently, I was in the Party City shopping for some party invitations and as soon as I saw these cute little miniature glasses I knew exactly what to do with them.

 They make the best shrimp cocktail appetizer cups for individual servings.